nio-blocks/slack/README.md

 Properties
 ----------
  * Slack API Token - The API Token for your bot.
 Get a test token at the [Slack Web API page](https://api.slack.com/web).
  * Slack Channel - The channel to send your message to.
 You can use the channel name (prefixed with a hashtag) or you can use the channel ID returned from the API.
+Direct messages are supported as well (prefixed with @).
  * Message - The message to send to the channel.
  * Bot Info - Information about the bot that will be sending the message
     * Name - How the name should appear